Mineril/Characters/Cerbah/Cerbah(Lore Ver).md

 **Lets Make A Deal**: The caster offers the opponent any one of their skills at the cost of only the side effect of the skill taking effect rather than the skill it's self.

-**Blood Sacrifice**: The user sacrifices 50% of their hp to extend the effect of any move by 3 minutes.
+**Blood Sacrifice**: The user sacrifices 50% of their hp to extend the effect of any move by 30 seconds.

 **Undead Alter**: The caster summons an alter boosting all *low tier*  minions stats by 40 points.